arthurchatelain/Projet_12/README.md

-## `how to run the app with netlify`
+## `PREREQUIS`

+    - Text editor
+    - Git terminal
+    - Chrome

+## `HOW TO RUN THE APP`

-1 - Lunch the api on localhost:5000
+1 - With the git terminal, clone this api : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git

+2 - In the index.js file of that folder, change the port variable and set it to 5000

+3 - Run the command 'yarn dev'

-2 - click on the netlify link
+4 - Click on this netlify link to open the Website : https://projet12ac.netlify.app/12

+NOTIF :  You can change the user by using a different id. (ex : https://projet12ac.netlify.app/18)